junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 replace "father" with "brother", Dean considers Cass as brother, so for some spell that literally requires "blood of your brother", would that work?
 Official approval of really actually being "brother"/"family"?

-### 161.【destiel】S06E05 Dean gets killed when he's still vampire 【in progress 5】
+### 161.【destiel】S06E05 Dean gets killed when he's still vampire 【WIP 5】

 Dean gets killed when he's still vampire so he goes directly to purgatory, meets Benny there (?), fights together, tries to come back but neither can go through human portal